domRiddle/ASF/Localization.md

 **Translated, but Needs to be Voted** - all required strings are translated, but there is still room for improvement through voting and suggesting better ones.
 This will be the most common state, as it simply means that "translation is completed and being improved by the community now".
 Please note that this state is temporary and might quickly change into previous one if any new strings will be added or modified.

-**Approved** - chosen proofreader verified the translation to be correct, and picked final version of the strings, while still accepting future improvements.
+**Completed** - chosen proofreader verified the translation to be correct, and picked final version of the strings, while still accepting future improvements.
 Quite rare, usually involves some trusted member to review community effort made in two points above, or solve conflicts.

 ASF will include given language **as soon as possible**, which means that it doesn't need to be approved, or even 100% translated.
 The actual string that will be used is always the most popular one in terms of the votes, unless chosen proofreader decided otherwise (rarily).
 Therefore, you can see your efforts included in the very next ASF release, as soon as translation is pushed to Crowdin.